JuliaGeo/Geodesy.jl/README.md

 ### Coordinate types

 Geodesy provides several in-built coordinate storage types for convenience and safety.
-The philosophy is to avoid carrying around raw data in `Vector`s, *FixedSizeArray* `Vec`s or `Point`s with no concept of what coordinate system it is in.
+The philosophy is to avoid carrying around raw data in generic containers like `Vector`s with no concept of what coordinate system it is in.

 ##### `LLA{T}` - latitude, longitude and altitude